Brisanet/ion/README.md

 ## Create a component

-Run `ng generate component component-name project=ion` to generate a new component.
+Run `ng generate component component-name --project=ion` to generate a new component.

 ## Build